legionJP/linux_world/linux_docks/Linux_Troubleshooting.md

 > 1. Top updates it's display after every 3 seconds , You can change  the  display by Pressing the 'D':<br>
 > 2. Change delay from 3.0 to _1___, it will updated for every sec.<br>
 > 3. Low CPU usages can be problems in some cases like when the cpu is idle most of the time<br>

-> [!NOTE]
-> #### Statics  Section 2: <br>
-> 5. 'PR' =Priority number for the ideleness  <br>
-> 6. 'Swap' : it should not being overly utilized , It is used in the place of memory so means the memory already over utilized.
-> 'htop' can be used in the place of 'top', but when the system can't go online than there is need of top if htop is not installed.